tryolabs/norfair-ros/README.md

 # How to use

+Norfair is a Python package that implements a multi-object tracking algorithm.
+This package is designed to be an interface between Norfair and ROS.
+The package is built into three nodes, `converter`, `video_writer`, and `norfair_ros`.

+The typical flow of the package is reading the detections from a detector node, converting them to the Norfair format, and publishing the tracking results.

+Norfair offers a drawing API to visualize the tracking results.
+This package uses this API to draw the tracking results and save them as a video file.
+This is particularly useful for the debugging process.

 We build a [development repository](https://github.com/tryolabs/norfair-ros-dev) where you can find a functional environment running on Docker.
 This repository pretends to be an easy way to try and learn how to use the Norfair package before integrating it into your workspace.

 # Installation